 - New Zealand excellence awards

-You only need to give IELTS and attain a score of 6.5 and above.
+You need to attain a score of 6.5 and above.

 New Zealand universities accept gaps in education for a period of up to 10 years.

-However, you will also be required to provide ample evidence and information on what you have been doing for the 10 years.
+However, you should provide ample evidence and information on what you have been doing for the 10 years.

 Universities accept several reasons such as: